digitallyinduced/ihp/Guide/relationships.markdown

 fetchPostWithRecords postId = do
     post <- fetch postId

-    -- Comments referencing the post ID.
+    -- Fetch Comments referencing the post ID.
+    -- Eventhough we haven't used `fetchRelated` on the Post we still have the `post.comments` field.
+    -- This field field is a query builder with the right `WHERE` condition already applied (referencing the Post ID), -- so we only need to `fetch` and don't have to use the more verbose `query`:
+    -- comments <- query @Comment
+    --     |> filterWhere (#postId, postId)
+    --     |> fetch
     comments <- fetch post.comments

     -- Authors of the comments.